 John Frusciante’s Marshall JCM800

-John used these amps extensively during the Mother’s Milk tour, usually connected to a pair of Marshall 4×10 speaker cabinets.
-At this point, we don’t know whether John used JCM800 model 2203 or model 2204 (the difference between the two being 100W in the former, versus 50W in the latter).
+John used Marshall JCM800 amps extensively during the Mother’s Milk tour, typically paired with a set of Marshall 4×10 speaker cabinets.
+At this point, it’s unclear whether John primarily used the JCM800 model 2203 (100W) or the model 2204 (50W).

 John playing through a Marshall JCM800 Stack.
 Photo source: YouTube – Red Hot Chili Peppers 1990, “Night Music”, Chelsea Studios, NYC.

-It is also worth noting that at least in 1990, John didn’t use these amps exclusively.
-Although most of the band’s TV appearances seem to show a JCM800 (next to the in the photo above, see RHCP appearance on Letterman in March 1990), John also used a Marshall JMP head – for example during the Kawasaki gig in 1990.
-Also, for the few gigs that the band played in early 1991, John mostly used a Mesa Boogie head but switched back to the JCM800 after the release of BSSM.
+It’s also worth noting that, at least in 1990, John didn’t rely exclusively on JCM800 amps.
+While most TV appearances during this period show him using a JCM800 (as seen in their March 1990 performance on Letterman), John also used a Marshall JMP head—such as during the Kawasaki gig in 1990.
+Additionally, for the few shows the band played in early 1991, John primarily used a Mesa Boogie head before switching back to the JCM800 following the release of Blood Sugar Sex Magik.

-Marshall JCM800 amp on Blood Sugar Sex Magik album
+Marshall JCM800 Amp on Blood Sugar Sex Magik

-Although at this time we have no precise information, based on the footage of the band’s recording process captured in the 1991 documentary Funky Monks, John used a JCM800 on BSSM at least to some extent.
-He also stated on several occasions that he did indeed use Marshall amps on the record.
+Although precise details remain unclear, footage from the band’s recording sessions in the 1991 documentary Funky Monks shows that John used a JCM800 during the recording of Blood Sugar Sex Magik, at least to some extent.
+John also mentioned in several interviews that he used Marshall amps on the album.

 I played through a Marshall bass head and a Marshall guitar head – sometimes only one of them, and sometimes both of them.